How often should you walk your dog? Here’s what to consider!

 How often should you walk your dog?
 And how to make the best out of a dog walk?
 Discover it here!

-Walk your dog regularly and he’ll be healthy.
-This is what we are used to reading… But how often should you walk your dog?
+Walk your dog regularly and he’ll be healthy: this is what we are used to reading.
+But how often do you walk your dog?
 And how often should you?
 What about during winter?
 And how to get the most out of a dog walk?
+Find out now!

 How often should you walk your dog?

 As a general rule, you should walk your dog 3 – 4 times per day for at least 15 minutes.
 But this can vary according to your dog’s:

 Here’s a list of high-energy breeds that will match your lifestyle if you are a very active person: